 How much time do I have to decide if I want to accept the offer?

-What if I am looking into several summer programs at once?
+What if I am applying to other concurrent programs?
 Can I change my mind?

-No. The program is set up to be a comprehensive and intensive experience.
+No. The program is a comprehensive and intensive experience.
 Accepted students are required to attend all sessions during the two-week period.
-If you know in advance that you have other commitments during the program, please do not apply.
+If a candidate has other commitments during the program, they need not apply.

 Can I apply again to the program if I was not accepted in previous years?